-B.2 Global Text Telephony
+B.2 Global Text Telephony over IP

-In some regions, there are regulatory requirements that deaf/hearing impaired people must be able to perform text based communication to other users and government offices (e.g. to provide equal access to emergency services to all users).
-In this document, this service is referred to as Global Text Telephony and the following requirements outline how the Global Text Telephony service should be implemented in regions where required.
+In some regions, there are regulatory requirements that allows deaf/hearing impaired people to use text based communication known as Teletype Writer (TTY) to other users and government offices (e.g. to provide equal access to emergency services to all users).
+In this document, the evolution of the legacy CS-based TTY in IMS is referred to as Global Text Telephony over IP (GTT-IP).

+The following requirements outline how the GTT-IP service should be implemented in regions where required.